cloudtoid/gateway-core/README.md

             "addCorrelationId": true
 ```

-It is also possible to omit this header from the request to the proxied server using `ignoreCorrelationId` as shown below:
+It is also possible to omit this header from the request to the proxied server using `skipCorrelationId` as shown below:

 ```json
 {